LAN-tr/Diversity-and-Inclusion/README.md

 ### Target Audience
 The target audience for this project are people working in the education sector or employers and workplace managers.
 At first I was thinking about including other user groups in my planning such as people in education, parents and carers of people in education, people seeking employment and people in employment.
-However the original brief seemed to suggest a narrower focus of presenting 'basic guidance' and information specific to helping to outline what is best practice within educational or workplace environments.
+However the original brief seemed to suggest a narrower focus of presenting basic guidance and information specific to helping to outline what is best practice within educational or workplace environments.
 I have tried to think about what various different users working within either different educational age-groups or various workplaces would want information about.
 This is reflected in the user stories below.
-Some of the things that came up when I was working on the user stories are...
+Some of the things that came up when I was working on the user stories are the number of specific things people could be looking for and the need to balance general advice with more focussed help.
+I have decided to set up a More Information area with links in both the Education and Employment sections whilst maintaining providing a general overview of diversity and inclusion practices in the main body of each section.

 ## User Stories

-### Must-Have User Stories
-- **User Story 1:** Briefly describe the must-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
-- **User Story 2:** Briefly describe the must-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

-(Include all prioritized must-have features)
-**Guidance:** Draft the user stories during Phase 1: Ideation & Initial Setup and update them as you complete Phase 2: Must User Stories Implementation & Testing.
-Document each must-have feature here along with its acceptance criteria.

-### Should-Have User Stories
-- **User Story 1:** Briefly describe the should-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
-- **User Story 2:** Briefly describe the should-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

-(Include all prioritized should-have features)
-**Guidance:** Document the secondary features that you aim to implement in Phase 3: Should User Stories Implementation & Any Advanced Features.
-Include clear acceptance criteria for each.

-### Could-Have User Stories
-- **User Story 1:** Briefly describe the could-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
-- **User Story 2:** Briefly describe the could-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

-(Include any could-have features considered for future enhancements)
-**Guidance:** Document any optional features that are nice to have but not essential.
+Education Section:
+- **User Story 1:** As an early years teacher I want to help provide an inclusive environment and find out about play-based learning within this field.

+  **Acceptance Criteria:** Have appropriate age-range guidance and specific link(s) to lesson plans and/or resources for play-based learning to help with diversity and inclusion.

+- **User Story 2:** As a primary school teacher I would like to find out about teaching practices that cater to diverse cultural,social and learning needs and that recognize different learning styles and foster respect.

+  **Acceptance Criteria:** Age-appropriate advice, general tips for catering to diverse needs, specific links for different learning styles information.

+- **User Story 3:** As a secondary school teacher I would like to address any bullying as a result of perceived difference.
+I'm looking for advice about promoting a safe environment for all the students.

+  **Acceptance Criteria:** Guidance on trying to avoid bullying through fostering an inclusive environment, links for more specific advice for dealing with existing bullying and ways to create a welcoming, safe space for all students.

+ - **User Story 4:** As a tutor in further education I am looking to create an initiative to increase participation from underrepresented groups.

+    **Acceptance Criteria:** General diversity and inclusion guidelines for welcoming a more diverse cohort, specific links for setting up an initiative like this.

+Employment Section:
+  - **User Story 5:** As a manager in the corporate sector I am looking for a framework for implementing a diversity training programme.

+    **Acceptance Criteria:** General diversity and inclusion guidelines for welcoming a more diverse cohort, specific links for setting up an initiative like this.

+  - **User Story 6:** As a worker in the public sector I would like to know where to access goverment equality policies.

+    **Acceptance Criteria:** Include a specific link to goverment equality and diversity guidelines, would be good for all users to have a link to laws around the topics.

+ - **User Story 6:** As a healthcare worker in the NHS I would like to find out about ways to address health disparities in order to improve patient outcomes.

+    **Acceptance Criteria:** Include specific link for websites/ resources that provide information about this.

+  - **User Story 6:** As a worker in a non-profitorganization I would like to find ways to increase stakeholder involvement.

+    **Acceptance Criteria:** Include specific link for websites/ resources that provide information about this.

+  - **User Story 6:** As a worker in hospitality I would like to set up training for cultural sensitivity and anti-discrimination practices to create a more welcoming environment for diverse clienmtele.

+    **Acceptance Criteria:** General core principles advice for an overall view and then include specific links in the more infomation section.

 ## Design Decisions